MicrosoftDocs/sql-docs/docs/ssms/tutorials/connect-query-sql-server.md

 1. In the **Connect to Server** dialog box, fill out your connection options:

     - **Server type**: Database Engine (typically selected by default)
-    - **Authentication**: Windows Authentication (this article uses Windows Auth, but SQL Login is supported and will prompt you for a username / password if selected))
+    - **Authentication**: Windows Authentication (this article uses Windows Authentication, but SQL Login is supported and will prompt you for a username / password if selected))

       ![Connection](media/connect-query-sql-server/connection.png)